Structurebiology-BNL/CryoFEM/README.md

 <img src="https://github.com/Structurebiology-BNL/ResEM/blob/main/utils/flow_chart.png" width=45% height=45%>

 In the manuscript we used our forked version of [OpenFold](https://github.com/empyriumz/openfold), which enables us to use custom template to perform structural predictions.
-Alternatively, one can use ColabFold [official](https://github.com/sokrypton/ColabFold), [PHENIX customized version](https://phenix-online.org/version_docs/dev-4380/reference/alphafold_in_colab.html) to implement the proposed workflow.
+Alternatively, one can use ColabFold [official](https://github.com/sokrypton/ColabFold) to implement the proposed workflow.

 ## Requirements
 ### Update